bladedancer/nodehandlers/nodehandler-gm-ejs/README.md

 using npm:

 ```
-npm install --save nodehandler-gm-mustache
+npm install --save nodehandler-gm-ejs
 ```

-The "Mustache" flow-node will then be available in the tools panel when creating or editing Flows.
+The "EJS" flow-node will then be available in the tools panel when creating or editing Flows.